 \subsection{Runtime Correspondence Prediction}

 At inference, we first extract anchor points for both input images, and then feed them to our graph-structured network to generate the feature maps.
-For any query point in $I_a$, we use the same coarse-to-fine method as training to compute its correspondence in $I_b$.
-Although we use the ground-truth correspondence anchor points for training, our model can adapt well to the anchor points generated by other sparse matching methods at inference.
-In our experiments, we use SuperGlue~\cite{DBLP:conf/cvpr/SarlinDMR20} which can efficiently produce strong matches.
-In addition, for any query points, we propose a metric based on cycle consistency to measure the confidence of its correspondence, which can be used to filter the matches.
-Given $x$ in $I_a$, we find its correspondence $y$ in $I_b$ and then go back and search $y$'s correspondence in $I_a$ to get the result $x'$.
-The cycle consistency is defined as the euclidean distance between $x$ and $x'$.
+For any query point in $I_a$, we use the coarse-to-fine method same as training to compute its correspondence in $I_b$.
+Although the ground-truth correspondence anchor points are used for training, our model adapts well to the anchor points generated by other sparse matching methods when testing.
+In our experiments, we use SuperGlue~\cite{DBLP:conf/cvpr/SarlinDMR20} to efficiently provide reliable anchor points.
+Moreover, for any query point, we propose a metric based on cycle consistency to measure the confidence of its correspondence, which is used to filter the matches.
+The cycle consistency is defined as the euclidean distance between $x$ and $x'$ where $x$ is the query point in $I_a$ with its correspondence $y$ searched in $I_b$ and $x'$ is the matching point of $y$ when searching back in $I_a$.